 I am completely spoiled now.
+When we moved from the mountains to a village with sidewalks, we opened an inn.
 The inn’s kitchen features a gas-fired Aga, which is almost as good as a wood stove, but you can run it all year round.
 It has four ovens, all at a certain temperature range.
-I also have a tiny gas stove with two small ovens, one convection, so I have no excuse not to bake!
+I also had a tiny gas stove with two small ovens, one convection, so I had no excuse not to bake!
 Oh, let’s not forget the microwave that comes in handy when thawing something I forgot to take out of the freezer, or for melting butter for popcorn.

 Recipes through all the generations